 Differences with Modafinil

 Adrafinil is a prodrug which is metabolized into Modafinil upon consumption.
 Modafinil is a newer drug which is intended to be more potent, faster acting and less dangerous than Adrafinil.
 Some complications from long-term use of Adrafinil, such as skin irritation and elevated enzyme levels in the liver, have not been found in long-term use of Modafinil.

-Adrafinil is not regulated in the United States, and has not been approved for clinical uses by the FDA.
-Unlike Modafinil it is not classified as a controlled substance, and can be imported privately by citizens.
+Adrafinil is not regulated in the United States and has not been approved for clinical use by the FDA.
+Unlike Modafinil, it can be imported privately by citizens as it is not classified as a controlled substance.

 Milgram NW, Callahan H, Siwak C. Adrafinil: A Novel Vigilance-Promoting Agent.
 CNS Drug Reviews.
 1999 [cited 22 Sept 2013]; 5(3):193-212.
 Available from: http://www.nevapress.com/cnsdr/full/5/3/193.pdf